xv/pixelbox/README.md

         xmlns:pb="clr-namespace:PixelBox;assembly=PixelBox">
     <Grid>
         <!-- The control size of PixelMagnifier is automatically determiend via its
              PixelColumns, PixelSize, and ShowGrid properties.
-The size should not be set manually. -->
+The size of the control should not be set manually. -->
         <pb:PixelMagnifier HorizontalAlignment="Left" VerticalAlignment="Top"
             PixelColumns="15"
             PixelSize="10"